KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # About the project

 The project consists in the collection of a dataset in augmented reality.
+The app